 Figuring out your values is a fundamental step towards living a fulfilling life.
 Values are your beliefs that motivate your attitude and your actions.

-When you shift your focus to something you do believe in, you can feel it energize you.
+So when you shift your focus to something you do believe in, you can feel it energize you.

-Knowing your values is key to deciding what you want to spend your time and energy on.
+As a result, knowing your values is key to deciding what you want to spend your time and energy on.
 It’s the foundation for designing your life.